Ezs377/Programming-notes/Markdown language.md

 Heading ID's can be used to scroll automatically to a heading using a link.
 ### To use a heading ID, add curly brackets with the ID inside ( \{ } )
 Then link it in a link by using a hashtag instead of a slash
+Some markdown processor (like Github) automatically generate heading IDs based on the heading.
+In this case, instead of using curly brackets in the heading, simply replace the heading id in brackets with the heading itself.
 For example:
 [Link that goes to headings](#Headings)